codestacks/jekyll-category-pagination/README.md

 Furthermore this plugin can be used to create infinite scrolling blogs in Jekyll, read more about how to do this in "[SEO Friendly Infinite Scrolling with Jekyll](https://blog.codestack.de/2015/05/17/seo-friendly-infinite-scroll.html)".

+This plugin will generate one folder for each configured category within the main folder 'categories'.
+Each category folder contains files like page1.html, page2.html, and so on.
+In addition to that, a virtual category 'all' is added, which contains all posts with pagination.

 ## Installation